MuNET-OSS/NyanLink/README.HOST.md

 `worldlinkd` is the daemon or server component of WorldLink.
 The below guide will help you self host a server to play with your friend.

+> [!WARNING]
+> This mod does not support ipv6 yet, please use ipv4.

 ## Option 1: Run Natively

 1. Install [Java 21](https://download.oracle.com/java/21/archive/jdk-21.0.5_windows-x64_bin.exe)